What is Natural Selection 2: Combat?

 What will happen to the ‘mod’ version of NS2: Combat?

-That mod will remain available, but be aware that the new NS2: Combat has been a complete code rewrite and there are many new features that it would simply not be possible to implement on that mod’s codebase.
+The mod will remain available but be aware that the new NS2: Combat has been a complete code rewrite and there are many new features that it would simply not be possible to implement on the existing mod’s codebase.

-Ongoing development on the old mod codebase has been led by the NS2 community since late 2013 and we do occasionally publish updates to the mod when good patches are submitted to our github repository.
+Ongoing development on the old mod codebase has been led by the NS2 community since late 2013 and updates are occasionally published to the mod when fixes are submitted to our github repository.

 Tell me more about Faultline Games the company?

 Faultline Games Ltd is a registered company with offices located in the United Kingdom.
 Our team consists of eight core members, as well as contributors from the community.
 The entire company works remotely and

 internationally, covering at least 6 time zones.
 You can find individual biographies of our team members on our website, located at http://faultlinegames.com/team.

 Still have questions?
 Contact us!

 We’d love to answer any additional questions about our company and our games.
 For inquiries please contact us